isabelle-ag/3040-A2/README.md

 ### Access Your Hosted Resume

+- Navigate to the *Actions* tab across the top
+-
 - Once GitHub Pages is enabled, you'll see a box with a link to your hosted site.
 - Click on the **Visit site** link to view your resume online.